Rabbit and noodle soup for kids

 15. Step 15:

-Finely chop the dried tomatoes and add them to the pan
+Finely chop the sun-dried tomatoes and add them to the skillet.

 16. Step 16:

-Rabbit meat is separated from the bones and returned to the broth
+Separate the rabbit meat from the bones and return it to the broth.

 17. Step 17:

-Finely chop the greens, set aside some greens for decoration
+Finely chop the herbs, setting some aside for garnish.

 18. Step 18:

-When the potatoes are ready (and it took me 20 minutes), add the fried vegetables to the soup, bring to a boil, lay the vermicelli, cook for 5 minutes, and then add the greens and turn off.
-Leave to infuse for 10 minutes
+When the potatoes are tender (it took me 20 minutes), add the sautéed vegetables to the soup, bring it to a boil, add the vermicelli, cook for 5 minutes, then stir in the herbs and turn off the heat.
+Let it rest for 10 minutes.

 19. Step 19:

-We pour the soup on plates, sprinkle with fresh herbs and call the kids to lunch!
+Ladle the soup into bowls, sprinkle with fresh herbs, and call the kids to the table!

-It is no secret that rabbit meat is recommended for baby food - it is dietary, cholesterol and fat are practically absent in it, and protein is absorbed by 90%.
-In addition, it is rich in phosphorus and other valuable vitamins and minerals, which satisfies the needs of a rapidly growing organism.
-But it's also very tasty!
-Feed your kids and don't forget to try it yourself!
+• It's no secret that rabbit is recommended for children's meals — it's lean, with virtually no cholesterol or fat, and its protein is 90% digestible.
+It's also rich in phosphorus and other valuable vitamins and minerals that meet the needs of a fast-growing body.
+And it's delicious, too!
+Feed it to your kids — and don't forget to try it yourself!

 • Ripe potatoes - 80 kcal/100g